MartinSchlott/RESTifyMCP/instructions/02_newconfig.md

 - Server now requires at least one API Space with a defined bearer token
 - Each API Space has its own access control list of allowed clients
 - Clients remain passive and are unaware of which API Spaces they belong to
+- Admin interface protected by a separate admin token

 ### 4. Improved OpenAPI Generation
 Each API Space generates its own dedicated OpenAPI documentation, containing only the tools available in that space, resulting in cleaner, more focused API specs.